joonarafael/visualpathfinder/documentation/implementation_document.md

 <img src="./images/forcedneighbor.png">

 The scanning process finishes once a forced neighbor is found.
-This creates the `x` as the natural neighbor and requests new scans in appropriate directions from the `x` node.
+This makes the `x` the natural neighbor of the original parent node and then requests new scans in appropriate directions from `x`.

 Note that running directly into a wall **does not** create a jump point.
 Other previous diagonal steps (and their respective cardinal direction scans) have taken care of the immediately adjacent nodes to this 'into-a-wall-running' tile.